 How They Relate to Probate

-Probate proceedings can take several months to years, depending on the size and complexity of an estate, delaying the distribution of property to beneficiaries.
+Probate proceedings typically take at least a year and sometimes more, depending on the size and complexity of an estate, delaying the distribution of property to beneficiaries.
 They also often involve substantial costs, including attorney, executor and court fees.

-Using a living trust can bypass probate and allow for swift asset distribution, reducing stress for your loved ones and ensuring privacy.
+Using a living trust can bypass probate and allow for swift asset distribution, reducing stress for your loved ones and helping to ensure privacy.

 Privacy